 The 7-Step CGADPIM Financial Planning Process Under The New Financial Planning Practice Standards

-Building on the now-7-step CGADPIM process of Financial Planning, the Standards of Conduct go further to specify the sub-steps of each of the 7 Financial Planning process steps that CFP professionals are expected to complete as part of a Financial Planning engagement.
+Building on the now-7-step CGADPIM process of Financial Planning, the Code and Standards go further to specify the sub-steps of each of the 7 Financial Planning process steps that CFP® professionals are expected to complete as part of a Financial Planning engagement.

 Goals: Identifying And Selecting Goals

-- Selecting and Prioritizing Goals.
-Given the competing interests that often emerge when Clients identify a broad range of goals, the CFP professional is expected to help the Client select and prioritize which goals to pursue.
-In addition, the CFP professional must discuss with the Client any goals the Client has selected that the CFP professional believes are not realistic.
+- Select and Prioritize Goals.
+Given the competing interests that often emerge when Clients identify a broad range of goals, the CFP® professional is expected to help the Client select and prioritize which goals to pursue.
+In addition, the CFP® professional must discuss with the Client any goals the Client has selected that the CFP® professional believes are not realistic.

 Analyze: Analyzing The Client’s Current Course Of Action And Potential Alternative Course(s) Of Action